GoogleCloudPlatform/ai-on-gke/ray-on-gke/tpu/kuberay-tpu-webhook/Troubleshooting.md

 Common issues and their solutions when deploying Ray TPU worker groups with the webhook.
 Solutions will be added as new issues are encountered.

-## `TPU_WORKER_ID` assigned to multiple TPU workers in slice

-### Symptoms
-The webhook outputs the error message `Identical TPU_WORKER_ID assigned to multiple TPU workers in slice`.

-### Solution #1
-The Ray TPU webhook relies on a PodInformer cache to retrieve the current state of TPU worker Pods in a RayCluster and assign `TPU_WORKER_ID`s.
-This informer is synced prior to each Pod mutation.
-However, when quickly deleting and and re-creating RayClusters (especially for larger worker groups), it's possible for the PodLister to retrieve stale information and incorrectly assign `TPU_WORKER_ID`s.
-This issue is more likely to occur with a large number of worker nodes.
-The easiest solution in this case is to just delete the Ray custom resource and create it again with `kubectl apply`.

 ## `TPU_WORKER_HOSTNAMES` aren't injected into the Pod environment

 ### Symptoms